Nareshix/rsql/README.md

 It is strongly recommended to use [STRICT tables](https://sqlite.org/stricttables.html) for better compile time guarantees.
 Recommended to use [WITHOUT ROWID](https://www.sqlite.org/withoutrowid.html).

-There will be rare scenarios when a type is impossible to infer (e.g. `SELECT ?`). `LazySql` will tell you specifically which binding parameter or expression cannot be inferred and will suggest using type casting via PostgreSQL's `::` operator or standard SQL's `CAST AS`
+There will be rare scenarios when a type is impossible to infer. `LazySql` will tell you specifically which binding parameter or expression cannot be inferred and will suggest using type casting via PostgreSQL's `::` operator or standard SQL's `CAST AS`

-For instance
+For instance,

 ![Alt Text](./amedia_for_readme/error_1.png)
 ![Alt Text](./amedia_for_readme/error_2.png)